 Step 3: Remove Unnecessary columns, Perform ETL

 This loads all columns from the SharePoint list.
-However, we may not be interested to fetch all columns.
-Also removing columns that are not required speeds up our data retrieval.
+However, we may not be interested in fetching all columns, and also removing columns that are not required speeds up our data retrieval.
 So, Right-click on the Query from the Right side pane, Choose Edit.

 You’ll get a Power Query Editor window where you can: